ragerumal/Terraform-EKS-Clusterlaunch/README.md

 <img width="452" alt="image" src="https://github.com/ragerumal/Terraform-EKS-Clusterlaunch/assets/126337647/9d0303c9-3270-4686-a58e-2ed8682af9d1">

+# Step 8 : Configuring kubectl & Verifying the Cluster:
+Once the EKS cluster is created, configure kubectl to communicate with it.

+aws eks --region your_aws_region update-kubeconfig --name my-cluster

+Check the status of your EKS cluster using kubectl.
+You should see information about the deployed services and nodes in your cluster.

+kubectl get svc
+kubectl get nodes

-# Step 8: Now Clean up the resources by using "Terraform Destroy"
+# Step 9: Now Clean up the resources by using "Terraform Destroy"

 C:\Git\Terraform-EKS-Clusterlaunch>terraform destroy